rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 Does coronavirus (COVID-19) mean that PPE is needed for administering first aid?
 --------------------------------------------------------------------------------

-Children, young people or learners who require first aid should continue to receive care in the same way.
+Children, young people or students who require first aid should continue to receive care in the same way.
 No additional PPE is needed because of coronavirus (COVID-19) for anyone who does not have coronavirus (COVID-19) symptoms.